Member smcgivern [at] withersgough.com

 Kansas Wage and Employment Law Blog

-Practice Areas: Civil Litigation; Wage and Hour Law; Employment Law; Long Term Disability Insurance/ERISA Claims; Insurance Coverage; Product Liability; Business Litigation; Consumer Law; Professional Liability; Personal Injury
+Practice Areas: Civil Litigation; Wage and Hour Law; Employment Law; Long Term Disability Insurance/ERISA Claims; Insurance Coverage; Business Litigation; Professional Liability; Personal Injury.

 Law School: 2006: University of Kansas, J.D.

 Biography: Phi Beta Kappa; Attorney at WGPPP since April, 2007; Partner, 2012.

 Personal Background: Sean grew up in Topeka, Kansas and went to K-State, where he participated in his fraternity Pi Kappa Phi and student government.
-Sean enjoys spending time with wife Megan, Henry (pug), Rudy (shih tzu), and Tucker (pug).
+Sean enjoys spending time with wife Megan, Henry (pug), Gabby (shih tzu), and Tucker (pug).
 Golf is Sean's favorite hobby.

-Professional Background: A substantial amount of Sean's practice is devoted to employment law, where he represents both employees and employers in disputes involving wage and hour laws, reasonable accommodations, FMLA, contracts restricting competition, whistleblowing, discrimination, and retaliation.
-In addition to litigation, Sean assists employers with labor department issues (examples: wage claims, unemployment claims, and classification issues), handbooks, policies, and other needs unique to employers.
-In 2012, 2013, and 2014, Super Lawyers Rising Stars selected Sean for for his work in employment law.
-Sean joined the Bench-Bar Committee of the United States District Court for the District of Kansas in 2013.
+Professional Background: Sean's core practice is employment litigation in state courts, federal courts, and administrative courts like the U.S. Department of Labor's Office of Administrative Law Judges.
+Clients retain Sean in a variety of employment cases such as wage and hour, whistleblowing, discrimination, retaliation, FMLA, restrictive covenants, and several employer-specific issues (examples: unemployment claims, classification issues, handbooks, and policies).
+Super Lawyers Rising Stars selected Sean for for his work in employment law during 2012, 2013, 2014, and 2015.
+Sean served as a member of the Bench-Bar Committee of the United States District Court for the District of Kansas in 2013, 2014, and 2015..
 That committee has general advisory and liaison roles with respect to court operations.